jn7163/Zoom-Contacts/README.md

 ## License
-`Phonetic` is available under the MIT license.
+`Zoom Contacts` is available under the MIT license.
 See the `LICENSE` file for more info.

 `Please do NOT repackage and submit to App Store.`